DIDSR/RAMAC/README.md

-**Registration-based Automated Matching and Correspondence (RAMAC)** is a tool for identifying corresponding annotated regions of interest in a sequence of volumetric images.
+# **Registration-based Automated Matching and Correspondence (RAMAC)**

+RAMAC is a tool for identifying corresponding annotated regions of interest in a sequence of volumetric images.
 It is originally developed as part of the FDA-Novartis collaboration to analyze correspondence of metastatic breast lesions in a longitudinal imaging study.

 In this guide, we present a comprehensive overview of the `Registration-based Automated Matching and Correspondence (RAMAC) package`.